toddstoker/keap-api-sunset/readme.md

-# Keap REST v2 API - Missing Features
+# Keap REST v2 API - Missing & Incomplete Features

 This document outlines functionality available in XML-RPC/REST v1 that is **missing or limited** in REST v2.